tinavanschelt/tinavanschelt/content/posts/limerick.md

 ##### Elevate Community Church

-The most eccentric, welcoming and supporting bunch of people I have ever met in my life and we love them all the more for it!
+The most eccentric, welcoming and supportive bunch of people I have ever met in my life and we love them all the more for it!
 At Elevate, you come as you are.
 The crew understand that being a church is much more important than going to church and, more importantly, they live it.

 ##### The Milk Market